9-3-pursuit/lab-arrays-and-callbacks/README.md

 **Thought Questions**

 - What happened to the original array?
+The original array is overwritten by the sort methed. source: w3schools

 ### Array Methods Challenge Problems